 Examples include, but are not limited to, arson, auto theft, assault, aggravated assault, burglary, kidnapping/abduction, manslaughter, murder, resisting arrest through the use or threat of physical force, robbery, vandalism, and sexual offenses.

-In cases of crimes of violence, the Vice Provost may increase, but not decrease, timelines stated in the code and may determine by whom the case is heard.
+In cases of crimes of violence, the Vice Provost may increase, but not decrease, timelines stated in the Code and may determine by whom the case is heard.

-9.9 Notification of Hearing Outcomes for Crimes of Violence
+9.8 Notification of Hearing Outcomes for Crimes of Violence